wsmoak/wsmoak.github.io/_posts/2015-10-22-connect-four-elixir-part-1.md

 ![Observer Game](/images/2015/10/connect-four-observer-game.png)

-Note that the `name: __MODULE__` bit when we started the GenServer ended up with that process being named Elixir.ConnectFourGame.
-That's because ConnectFourGame is an atom (it starts with an uppercase letter) and gets Elixir pre-pended to it.
+Note that the registered name is displayed in the Observer.
+This comes from `name: @registered_name` (substituted as `name: Elixir.ConnectFourGame` at compile time).  `ConnectFourGame` is an atom, and uppercase atoms automatically get an `Elixir` prefix.

-CTRL-C twice to get out of iex.
+CTRL-C twice to get out of iex and commit your changes.

-Commit your changes.

 {% highlight bash %}
 $ git add . && git commit -m "Add Game module as GenServer"